rpy2/rpy2/doc/server.rst

 .. code-block:: bash

-   echo 'R.version' | python rpyclient.py -h localhost
+   echo 'R.version' | python rpyclient.py --hostname localhost

 In this example, the client is querying the R version.